ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-10-08-the-first-150-days-of-van-life.md

 ![Working outside of the van right next to the sea](/assets/images/IMG_8258.JPG)

 I work in a natural environment instead of a smelly office with a fake climate produced by an A/C. When I turn my head, I see trees, the mountains, the sea or a river.
-It takes me one second to leave my desk and walk barefoot in the gras, sand or water.
+It takes me one second to leave my desk and walk barefoot in the grass, sand or water.
 No need for a bike or train ride for several minutes through a crowed city full of fumes.

 In Berlin I regularly had a slight cold.
 Roughly every third month, I would feel a little sick or exhausted.
 Since I've lived in the van I haven't been sick **once** in five months.